 - When free time permits, students can take part in sight-seeing and other local adventures

-- Most students do not need to know the local language for teaching purposes, with the exception of the Ecuador site which offers a dual language curriculum where instructions is conducted in either English or Spanish.
+- Most students do not need to know the local language for teaching purposes, with the exception of the Ecuador site which offers a dual language curriculum where instructions are conducted in either English or Spanish.
 The Spanish side of EC would require a proficiency test that would determine eligibility

-- ISU arranges housing for the students
+- Iowa State arranges housing for the students

 - A series of pre-departure meetings helps prepare students for the upcoming trip.
 Former international student teachers are there to answer questions